emezav/asciiArtNPP/README.md

 This project requires the CUDA Toolkit and the FreeImage library installed and configured.
 Makefile is supplied for Linux systems.

-CMake can be used used to automate compilation on Linux or Widows systems.
+CMake can be used used to automate compilation on Widows systems, after some configuration is performed.

 ## Building on the Coursera lab environment